 Income Limits:

-• Thresholds apply to medical expense deductions.
-You can claim the total eligible medical expenses paid for the relevant tax year, minus the lesser of $2,397 or 3% of your net income.
+- There are limits on medical expense deductions.
+You can claim the total eligible medical expenses paid for the relevant tax year, minus the lesser of $2,834 or 3% of your net income.

 Remember, tutoring expenses may not be claimed as an education credit.
 The Canada Revenue Agency provides detailed information on Education deductions and credits.